Insight

 What is team selling?

 Team selling is a sales approach where multiple people work together to win a deal.
-Instead of one rep handling everything, different team members contribute based on their expertise.
+Different team members contribute based on their expertise, so the right person handles the right part of every conversation.

 A typical team selling structure might include:

-• A manager or executive who joins for high-stakes conversations
+• A manager or senior rep who steps in for escalated or complex calls

 Why team selling matters now